onnx/sklearn-onnx/docs/pipeline.rst

 ============================

 Many libraries implement *scikit-learn* API and their models can be included in *scikit-learn* pipelines.
-However, *scikit-onnx* cannot a pipeline which include a model such as *XGBoost* or *LightGbm* if it does not know the corresponding converters: it needs to be registered.
+However, *sklearn-onnx* cannot a pipeline which include a model such as *XGBoost* or *LightGbm* if it does not know the corresponding converters: it needs to be registered.
 That's the purpose of function :func:`skl2onnx.update_registered_converter`.